SYNOP Code Form

 station number (iii) allocated by the national meteorological agency

-always included, for our purposes the combination of special use block number 69 and vacant station number 259 were chosen
+Always included.
+For local practices the combination of special use block number 69 and vacant station number 259 were chosen.

 iRiXhVV indicator for inclusion of rainfall data (iR)